-Can you outsource your nuclear lab accreditation?Posted on: 12.06.18
+Can you outsource your nuclear lab accreditation?Posted on: 12.06.18 by Digirad

 IAC or ACR accreditation is a critical component of a quality assurance program and directly affects your reimbursements.
 Considered the industry’s gold standard, accreditation demonstrates adherence to strict national quality standards that ultimately ensure the highest level of patient care.

 The typical accreditation process can be completed in an average of 3 to 6 months and the designation is valid for three years.
 However, your practice must not only earn the accreditation, but it must also maintain it.